Riddhi-shah19/real-estate/README.md

 This project is about Modern Realestate marketplace built on MERN STACK with JWT and Redux toolkit.</br></br>

 Technologies used:</br>
+-vite is used for faster and better performance
 -For css I have used tailwindCSS</br>
 -Firbase for mage storae and google authentication</br></br>